Shells and Terminals¶

 In Windows, the standard folder structure is completely different for system and user instalation.
 Details are listed below, but the main difference is that the system instalations are stored in a single root folder for each application (similarly to Android), while the user instalations' files are distributed among multiple folders, depending on the type of the file (similarly to Linux).

-.
+The standard folders can be quick-accessed by aliases written in the form %alias%.
 These aliases works in Windows Explorer and Command Prompt.
-To use them in PowerShell, we have to access them as environment variables, e.g. $env:alias
+To use them in PowerShell, we have to access them as environment variables, e.g. $env:alias.

 User home folder¶

-The user home folder is located in C:\Users\<username>
+The user home folder is located in C:\Users\<username> by default.
+It is aliased as %userprofile%.

 System instalation folders¶